Call our helpline on 01483 546400 - we are available Monday to Thursday, 7:30pm to 9:30pm

 Your support is important, it shows that you believe them and you’re on their side.

-Don’t take control by advising them what they should do, or telling them to make a police report.
+Don’t take control by advising them what they should do, or telling them to report it to the police.
 It is their choice as to what support they want, how they want to access it and when they need it.

 Be careful to never minimise or excuse what the abuser did.
 The survivor will come to terms with their feelings on this with the right support.